 - Installation problems—When T1-11 isn’t installed properly, your home may become exposed to additional moisture as gaps or loose panels hinder insulation and produce pockets for dampness to build up—leading to more extensive and costly damage.
 It should never be installed flush to the ground, as that type of contact may increase moisture buildup in the siding.

 While T1-11 is a functional siding, its high maintenance and tendency to attract moisture make it a hassle to care for.
-Save yourself the trouble of constant upkeep and repairs by choosing easy-to-maintain siding material.
+Save yourself the trouble of constant upkeep and repairs by choosing easy-to-maintain siding material that offers a lasting solution to T1-11 siding problems: James Hardie.